waimea-aalee/300dtd-client-tracker-project/docs/0-requirements.md

 ### Impact / Considerations

-I will need to consider who this is made for so it's easy for the end user to work out, this implication
+I will need to consider who this is made for so it's easy for the end user to work out.
+The project will be impacted by this implication because if it is confusing to use it would be frustrating to the end user and they would not want to use it.

-Replace this text with an explanation of what you will need to consider moving forward and how the project will be impacted by this implication.